 If you fish with some form of bait, handling it can be messy.
-A wash cloth takes care of that.
-Handling a fish, which you may have to do to unhook it, release it, or clean it, may sometimes involve getting slime (it’s actually protective mucous) on your hands.
+A washcloth takes care of that.
+Handling a fish, which you may have to do to unhook it, release it, or clean it, may sometimes involve getting slime (it’s actually protective mucus) on your hands.
 Surely you don’t think that only men can do this?
 Most of them can’t change a baby’s diaper.
 It’s mind over matter; if you don’t mind, it doesn’t matter.

 4. It Can Be Unsafe

 Not really an issue.
 Yes, you deal with hooks that can cause you or someone else harm.
 So you have to be careful when casting, and when landing and unhooking fish.
 You also have to be careful every time you handle a knife in the kitchen.
 What’s the big deal?
 As for wading and boating and the like, there are comfortable life preservers (PFDs) that you can wear if you don’t swim or if you fear the water.
 Like driving a car and wearing a seat belt, use good judgment and all will be fine.